Pied Piper (DC Comics): Final Crisis

 Pied Piper returns in the Final Crisis: Rogues' Revenge mini-series.
-He invades the police precinct, and picks up Trickster's will, which is actually a fake that contains information on the other Rogues, written in invisible ink.
-Piper later steps into the middle of the fight between Inertia, Zoom, and the Rogues, using his flute to paralyze the combatants, and taking the opportunity to revenge himself upon Mirror Master through a kick in the face.
-Before he can do anything else, Libra appears, and stabs Piper in the shoulder with his spear.
-Although wounded, Piper is able to contribute in the killing of Inertia by holding him in place for the Rogues using his flute.
+He invades the police precinct and retrieves Trickster's will, which is actually a fake that contains information on the other Rogues, written in invisible ink.
+Piper later steps into the middle of the fight between Inertia, Zoom, and the Rogues, using his flute to paralyze the combatants and attacking Mirror Master.
+However, Libra appears and stabs Piper in the shoulder with his spear.
+Although wounded, Piper helps the Rogues kill Inertia by paralyzing him with his flute.
 Piper is later mentioned to have turned himself into the Central City Police Department.

 The New 52: The Flash and Forever Evil: Rogues Rebellion (2011–2016)

 In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, Hartley is now the conductor of Central City's orchestra, and it is said that he is a 'reformed vigilante'.
-He later assists Flash and former Rogue teammate Captain Cold against the newly united Rogues.

-He is in a romantic relationship with David Singh, the director of the crime lab at the Central City Police Department.
+In this new timeline, Hartley Rathaway is now the conductor of Central City's orchestra, and it is said that he is a 'reformed vigilante'.
+He is in a relationship with David Singh, the director of the crime lab at the Central City Police Department.